openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 To support the contact closure inputs, CCI channels named *cci[n]* are created with item type Contact and category Switch.
 They are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.
-They accept both OPEN/CLOSED and ON/OFF commands and present OPEN/CLOSED states.
+They present OPEN/CLOSED states but do not accept commands as Contact items are read-only in OpenHAB.
 Note that the `autorelease` option **does not** apply to CCI channels.

 Example: